NVIDIA/TensorRT/samples/opensource/sampleSSD/README.md

 ## Prerequisites

 Due to the size of the SSD Caffe model, it is not included in the product bundle.
-Before you can run the sample, you’ll need to download the model, and perform some configuration.
+Before you can run the sample, you’ll need to download the model, perform some configuration, and generate INT8 calibration batches.

 1. Download [models_VGGNet_VOC0712_SSD_300x300.tar.gz](https://drive.google.com/file/d/0BzKzrI_SkD1_WVVTSmQxU0dVRzA/view).

 2. Extract the contents.
     `tar xvf models_VGGNet_VOC0712_SSD_300x300.tar.gz`

     1. Generate MD5 hash and compare against the reference below:
         `md5sum models_VGGNet_VOC0712_SSD_300x300.tar.gz`